 Cross-References:

-Acts 25:1-2: "Festus therefore, having come into the province, after three days went up to Jerusalem from Caesarea.
-Then the high priest and the principal men of the Jews informed him against Paul, and they begged him."
+Acts 25:1-3: "Festus therefore, having come into the province, after three days went up to Jerusalem from Caesarea.
+Then the high priest and the principal men of the Jews informed him against Paul, and they begged him, asking a favor against him, that he would summon him to Jerusalem; plotting to kill him on the way."

 Acts 26:24: "As he thus made his defense, Festus said with a loud voice, 'Paul, you are crazy!
 Your great learning is driving you insane!'"